 If you have lots of items, think about putting priority items towards the start of the agenda.
 There are many different approaches… see what works best for your charity.

-- Make sure that you invite the right people to the meeting.
-Consider what you are discussing to work out who needs to be there to provide information or advice and who must be there to make any decisions required.
+Ensure you invite the right people to the meeting.
+Consider what you are discussing to work out who needs to be there to provide information or advice, and who must be there to make any decisions required.

 During the meeting

-- Start on time if you have a quorum!
-The time of your staff and volunteers is valuable.
 Have an agenda and make sure you stick to it.
-Meetings that drag on for many hours often put people off being involved so better to break and call another meeting if needed.
+Meetings that drag on for many hours often put people off being involved, so better to break and call another meeting if needed.

 After the meeting